 Did you know saving for a mortgage takes between 2 and 10 years on average?

-Saving starts with a budget
+Start with a clear budget

 Setting a budget will help you stay accountable for what you're spending your money on.
 Start by considering all your essential monthly costs and decide what you're comfortable cutting back on.
 Then you will see how much you can put away everytime you get paid.
 There are plenty of free budgeting apps you can use to help you with this.